Test Id : MDSMF

 Describes how the test is performed and provides a method-specific reference

 This test is performed using commercially available and laboratory-developed probes.
-Deletion or monosomy of chromosomes 5, 7, trisomy of chromosome 8, and deletion or rearrangement of chromosomes 17 and 20 are detected using enumeration strategy probes.
-Dual-color, dual-fusion fluorescence in situ hybridization (D-FISH) strategy probe sets are used to detect inv(3), t(3;21), and t(1;3).
-For the enumeration probe sets, 100 interphase nuclei are scored; 200 interphase nuclei are scored when D-FISH probes are used.
-Results are expressed as the percent abnormal nuclei.(Unpublished Mayo method)
+Deletion or monosomy of chromosomes 5, 7, 17, and 20, and trisomy of chromosome 8 are detected using enumeration strategy probe sets.
+Rearrangements involving MECOM are detected using a dual-color break-apart (BAP) strategy probe set.
+Dual-color, dual-fusion fluorescence in situ hybridization (D-FISH) strategy probe sets are used to detect inv(3) and t(1;3).
+For the enumeration and BAP strategy probe sets, 100 interphase nuclei are scored; 200 interphase nuclei are scored when D-FISH probes are used.
+All results are expressed as the percent abnormal nuclei.(Unpublished Mayo method)

 PDF Report